insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|AEC Customer Page|

 b) We have added our Extension page `AEC Application Customer List` (33064474) as a part type with the name `AEC Application Customer List`.
  Click on Property button and Application Customer Detail page appears.
-Page AEC Application Customer List SubPage Link field is `CustomerNo` and base page SubPageLink field is `No.`
+Page AEC Application Customer lists SubPage Link field is `CustomerNo` and base page SubPageLink field is `No.`

 ![manualchange-customercard2](/staticfiles/connectors/media/application-connector/navextension/manualchange-customercard2.png)